Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/CONTRIBUTING.md

 > _"Code is written once but read many times"_

-As author of the code we know what's going on in our code but for other developers it is benificial to write the readable code.
+As an author of the code, we know what's going on in our code but for other developers, it is beneficial to write the readable code.
 For writing readable code:
 - Comment the code
 - Format the code _(it is automated via formatters like prettier, eslint, etc)_
 - Refactor if required
-- Add whitepsaces if needed
+- Add whitespaces if needed
 - Follow [zen of python](https://peps.python.org/pep-0020/#the-zen-of-python)
 - Self descriptive naming of variables, methods, classes, etc.